Tengzhou: Climate

+Tengzhou is located in the southern edge of the warm temperate zone, the average temperature of the coldest month is -0.2 °C. Tengzhou experiences an average annual temperature of 13.6 °C, and an average precipitation of 773.1 mm.
+There are four distinct seasons with abundant rainfall and plenty of light.

 Administrative divisions

 The county-level city of Tengzhou administers 21 township-level divisions: 5 subdistricts and 16 towns.
 These township-level divisions then administer 1,226 village-level divisions.

 Subdistricts

 The city's 5 subdistricts are Jinghe Subdistrict, Longquan Subdistrict, Beixin Subdistrict, Shannan Subdistrict, and Dongshahe Subdistrict.

 Towns

 The city's 16 towns are Hongxu, Nanshahe, Dawu, Binhu, Jisuo, Xigang, Jiangtun, Baogou, Zhangwang, Guanqiao, Chaihudian, Yangzhuang, Mushi, Jiahe, Longyang, and Dongguo.

 Demographics

 As of 2019, Tengzhou is home to 1,756,300 people, living in 518,500 households.
+As of the end of 2022, the resident population of Tengzhou was 1,553,200.
 The city has about 927,900 males and 828,400 females.
 The city has a birth rate is 10.65 per thousand, a death rate of 6.15 per thousand, and a rate of natural increase of 4.49 per thousand.

 In addition to the city's Han Chinese population, 30 ethnic minorities live in Tengzhou, the largest of which is the Hui people.
 As of 2009, the city's ethnic minority population totaled 4,050, with the Hui people comprising 2,280 of this population.